 The guide outfitting industry, like First Nations and local hunters, rely on healthy moose populations.
-Many outfitters have experienced the decline of moose population within their territories and are very supportive of the government taking action to enhance and recover moose populations in British Columbia.
-“Guides, First Nations and other stakeholders all agree on the importance of moose and the need for action now” says Michael Schneider, President of the GOABC.
+Many outfitters have experienced the decline of moose populations within their territories and are very supportive of the government taking action to enhance and recover moose populations in British Columbia.
+“Guides, First Nations and other stakeholders all agree on the importance of moose and the need for action now,” says Michael Schneider, President of GOABC.

 Implementation of the recommendations and actions identified by Gorley and the moose management report are key to the successful recovery of moose populations and we encourage government to take action now.
-The GOABC wishes to recognize the provincial government for fulfilling its commitment to science based wildlife management in the management of BC wildlife.
+GOABC wishes to recognize the provincial government for fulfilling its commitment to science-based wildlife management in the management of BC wildlife.